-They were often sold at drugstores, supermarkets and Hallmark stores in packages with 4 identical sheets, with each one usually having at least 9 die-cut stickers you could peel from a waxy paper backing and stick on your binder or lunch bag.
+They were often sold at drugstores, supermarkets and Hallmark stores in packages with 4 identical sheets, each one usually having at least 9 die-cut stickers you could peel from a waxy paper backing and stick on your binder or lunch bag.

 Here’s a look back down (a sometimes spooky) old memory lane!